benjamineruvieru/All-Projects-Compilation/1. Kicks Citi Mobile App/README.md

 # Kicks Citi
 ### An online footwear store
+> I was the app's sole fullstack developer
+> I also designed the UI myself

 ![App Screens](IMG/longmockup.png)
 ## Features
 - Add items to your cart or favorites